gabadinho/motorOWISPS/README.md

 - ```MOFF``` command for POST records.

 ### Limitations:
-- Only stepper-motors without encoders have been implemented and tested
+- Only stepper-motors without encoders have been implemented and tested...
-- Homing is currently hardwired to OWIS method 4
+- Homing is currently hardwired to OWIS method 4!
-- Changing velocity is not (yet) implemented
+- Changing velocity is not (yet) implemented.